 The name Ophelia is a girl's name of Greek origin meaning "help".
 Ophelia is ranked #416 on our popularity charts and is often added to lists like Attitude Names for Girls and discussed in our forums with posts like "Baby a Day".

 From the experts:

-Ophelia is a beautiful name that has long been hampered by the stigma of Hamlet's tragic heroine--for whom he seems to have invented the name-- but more and more parents are beginning to put that association aside.
+Ophelia is a beautiful name that has long been hampered by the stigma of Hamlet's tragic heroine—for whom he seems to have invented the name—but more and more parents are beginning to put that association aside.
 There is also a gutsy Ophelia in Harriet Beecher Stowe's 1852 Uncle Tom's Cabin, which seems to have had some influence on baby namers at the time.

-Among the actresses who have played modern Ophelias are Jamie Lee Curtis and Blake Lively.
-The heroine of the film Pan's Labyrinth Used the Spanish spelling, Ofelia.
+Among the actresses who have played modern non-Shakespearean Ophelias are Jamie Lee Curtis and Blake Lively.
+The heroine of the film Pan's Labyrinth used the Spanish spelling, Ofelia.